Timing is everything.

 We regularly communicated with them several times every day, in addition to our formal status conference call.

-Actually, we worked with & through their supervisors, a young man Vishwas Amin & his second-in-command, Padma.
+My team in beautiful St. Petersburg, FL worked with & through their supervisors, a young man Vishwas Amin & his second-in-command, Padma.

 They were both bright, eager to please & dedicated supervisors.
 But Parma seemed incredibly loyal & dedicated…perhaps too much so (if that’s even possible).